 I have a wide range of teaching interests.
 Among the course topics I've taught in relation to my research projects are the visual culture of refugees and migrants, art and suffering, the politics of belonging, objects of diplomacy, race and American art since 1945, cultural heritage and memory, politics of exhibitions, artists as citizens, critical histories of craft and art history, critical disability studies and art, and healing and art.
 I am interested in methodologies of art history and I teach required courses on that topic.

-Way has developed collaborative, interdisciplinary academic projects in partnership with members of her college and university, and with the greater Dallas Fort Worth community along with organizations located outside of the region.
-Selected examples include the series Conversations: Art, Politics & North Texas; Leadership Perspectives on Technology and Art; the Virtual Senior Center, NYC; and Collections Cultures and Collaborations, a student-research, collections-based project collaborating with local museums and collecting organizations.
+I originated the Art History Department’s 4+1 BA/MA degree track that mentors high-achieving undergraduate art history majors to begin their program of graduate art history studies in their senior year.
+I develop collaborative, interdisciplinary teaching projects in partnership with members of my college and university, and with the greater Dallas Fort Worth community and organizations located outside the region.
+Selected examples include the public interview series, Conversations: Art, Politics & North Texas; the symposium, Leadership Perspectives on Technology and Art; student teaching for the Virtual Senior Center, NYC; and Collections Cultures and Collaborations, an eleven-year student-research, collections-based project collaborating with local museums and collecting organizations.

 Craft has seen a surge during the pandemic, but turning to art amid turmoil is not new says UNT art historian — a Q & A with Dr. Way

 Aug.
 4, 2020 — Arts and crafts have seen a surge in popularity this year as the pandemic has forced many to spend more time at home.

 For some, the hands-on activities are a way to pass the time in isolation or a form of self-care to practice mindfulness.
 Others have used their creative talents to sew masks and make personal protective equipment for workers on the frontlines or spread messages of goodwill and hope in their communities.